Are you in the market for a new rifle or shotgun?

 Harder to operate than an AR – While an AR is heavier compared to the bullpup, the former still has the advantage of being easier to operate.

-It is because the way it is designed lets you see the mag inside.
+The way it is designed lets you see the mag inside.
 Also, it gives you the chance to determine the type of stoppage that is present.
 It is even easy to check if the barrel is empty.

 Ok, maybe some of these disadvantages make the bullpup sound a tad bit less awesome!